yufei4hua/franesis/README.md

-# Franka Robot Arm Control Based on Genesis
+# Motion Force Control of Franka Robot Arm Based on Genesis Simulation

 ## Overview

 This is a course project for ARCL (Advanced Robot Control and Learning).
-The task is decoupled force and motion control.
+This repo focused on decoupled force and motion control.

 This repository implemented a simple gym style environment of franka emika panda simulated with Genesis.